devansh-29-glitch/mindos/README.md

 # 🧠 Project MindOS — The Operating System for a Synthetic Brain

-> “He designed an operating system that thinks.”
+> “An operating system that thinks.”

 ---